mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 usemathjax: true
 ---

-[WIP Post - 12/18/22] HNSW, which stands for "hierarchical navigable small world" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
-I really enjoyed this tour, and so I'd like to share it with you as I walked it.
+[WIP Post - 12/19/22] HNSW, which stands for "hierarchical navigable small world" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
+It was, in a very real sense, the first academic hike I've taken through literature.
+Because I was not formally educated in computer science, I was needlessly intimidated by this kind of research for too long.
+I hope these informal notes encourage others to try a hike of their own.
+(If you do, email me your scene tour, I want to read it!)

 ### where i come from: inverted indices

 I didn't start at zero when approaching the HNSW data structure.
 My background meant I was quite familiar with inverted indices for search.

 So let's start there as the initial setting.
 In "lexical" or "sparse" search, documents are tokenized into terms and each term is a key in a dictionary in which we keep some information about the term's importance in the document.
 Historically, this information was used to calculate [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) or [bm25](https://en.wikipedia.org/wiki/Okapi_BM25) ranking functions via statistics of the underlying corpus, but it can also be importance information calculated by a deep neural network, as is done in [deep impact](https://arxiv.org/abs/2104.12016).

-### a fork in the road, knn
+### a horizon i wanted to go towards: ann

 To move to [k Nearest Neighbors (KNN)](https://www.youtube.com/watch?v=HVXime0nQeI&ab_channel=StatQuestwithJoshStarmer),